 MYTH: You should introduce one new food every three days during weaning

 This approach really is not a necessity during weaning, unless clearly justified by your child’s health professional.
-One primary goal of weaning is to build up a good dietary range (aka dietary diversity) so baby has a varied nutrient intake, develops acceptance of a wide range of tastes and textures and even support building gut microbiome diversity.
-Introducing one new food every three days translates to only 2-3 new foods a week – which means building variety and experience is slowed right down.
+One primary goal of weaning is to build up a good dietary range (aka dietary diversity).
+So baby has a varied nutrient intake, develops acceptance of a wide range of tastes and textures and even support building gut microbiome diversity.
+Introducing one new food every three days translates to only 2-3 new foods a week.
+This means building variety and experience is slowed right down.
 Whilst more caution is recommended around allergenic foods, for the majority of babies there is no need to follow this approach.

 MYTH: Your baby HAS to be on three meals a day by the time they reach 7 months of age